Expat Exchange

 We asked people how much they someone comfortably live on in Germany, they wrote:

 "The cost of living in Germany varies considerably depending on location and lifestyle.
 Food, clothing, and entertainment are generally affordable, while transportation and housing can be more expensive.
-Generally, the cost of living in Germany is below the European average and salaries tend to be higher than in other countries," remarked one in Germany.
+Generally, the cost of living in Germany is below the European average and salaries tend to be higher than in other countries," wrote a person living in Germany.

 Answer this Question